idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_pointLoads.md

          id=fig:main_app
          caption=Main application optimization input for point load parameterization shown in [figSetup]

 The main application runs the optimization executioner and transfers data from the optimization executioner back and forth to the sub-apps that are running the "forward" and "adjoint" simulations.
-Since no mesh or physics kernels are required on the main-app, we use the `[StochasticTools]` action to set up all of the nullkernels, empty mesh, etc. needed to get a MOOSE simulation to run.
+Since no mesh or physics kernels are required on the main-app, we use the [Optimization](Optimization/index.md) action to set up all of the nullkernels, empty mesh, etc. needed to get a MOOSE simulation to run.

 The [Optimize](Optimize.md) executioner block in [executionerBlock] , provides an interface with the [PETSc TAO](https://www.mcs.anl.gov/petsc/documentation/taosolvertable.html) optimization library.
 The optimization algorithm is selected with [!param](/Executioner/Optimize/tao_solver) with specific solver options set with `petsc_options`.
 In this example the Hessian based Newton linesearch algorithm is selected with `taonls`.